techservicesillinois/aws-enterprise-vpc/README.md

     terraform apply
     cd ..

-When you're done testing the example-service environment, be sure to clean it up with `terraform destroy`.
+When you're done testing the example service environment, clean it up with `terraform destroy`.

-Notice that the `example-service` code does _not_ directly depend on any of the shared networking code or the remote state it produces; it merely requires that the AWS account contains a VPC with a certain tag:Name, and that this VPC contains a Subnet with a certain tag:Name.
+Notice that the `example-service` code is _not_ tightly coupled to the `vpc` code (or Terraform state); it depends only upon finding an actual VPC and Subnet with the expected tag:Name values in your AWS account.

 ## Where To Go From Here
 ------------------------

 After your VPC is deployed, the next logical step is to write additional infrastructure-as-code to deploy service-oriented resources into it (as illustrated by `example-service/`).
-In general, IaC for service-oriented resources does _not_ need to reside in the same source control repository as the IaC for your shared networking resources; on the contrary, it is often advantageous to keep them separate.
 A few helpful hints:

+  * In general, IaC for service-oriented resources does _not_ need to reside in the same source control repository as the IaC for your shared networking resources; on the contrary, it is often advantageous to keep them separate.

   * Don't change the name (i.e. tag:Name) of a VPC or Subnet once you deploy it.
-This allows service IaC environments to reference VPC and Subnet objects by tag:Name, with the expectation that those values will remain stable even if for some reason the entire VPC has to be rebuilt.
+This allows service IaC environments to reference VPC and Subnet objects by tag:Name, with the expectation that those values will remain stable even if the objects themselves must be destroyed and rebuilt (resulting in new IDs and ARNs).

-  * Multiple IaC environments for the same AWS account can all use the same S3 bucket and DynamoDB table for Terraform state, **provided that each environment's backend configuration stanza specifies a different `key` value**.
+  * Multiple IaC environments for the same AWS account can share the same S3 bucket for Terraform state, **provided that each environment's backend configuration stanza specifies a different `key` value**.

     This example code suggests the following pattern: